docsbydesign/piClinic_API_sample/README.md

 #### Exploring the examples

-After you have provided your credentials, run the remaining samples.
+After you have provided your credentials and run the first request, run the remaining samples in order.
 For each of the other requests in the collection:

 1. Open the request and click **Send**.
 2. Review the parameters and the response to get to know the API.

 **Remember** that the piClinic API requires a valid session token to access most of its resources so the `Open a piClinic session` request must be sent first to obtain a valid session token for the other requests.

 ## Making piClinic API calls from within a Python application

 The [exercises](https://github.com/docsbydesign/piClinic_API_sample/tree/master/exercises) folder
 contains these Python scripts to demonstrate how you can access the piClinic API from within an application.

-Use your favorite Python development environment to review and run them in this sequence.
+Use your favorite Python development environment to review and run them in the following sequence.
-If you don't have a favorite, you can view them in a text editor and run them from a terminal or console window.
+If you don't have a favorite Python environment, you can always view them in a text editor and run them from a terminal or command window.

 1. piclinic_session.py
 1. piclinic_lookup_code.py